EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 Now that KurrentDB is filled with shopping cart events, you will learn how to project these events to other databases as read models.

-You will do this by executing a few sample applications written for this section:
+You will do this by executing a few sample applications written for this section.

 ### Introducing the Postgres Projection Application
 This application projects KurrentDB events to Postgres relational tables.
 The tables can be queried for reporting using standard SQL queries.

-To do this, it subscribes to the shopping cart events.
-For each event it receives, it inserts/updates a record to a cart and cart_item table in Postgres.
+To do this, the application subscribes to the shopping cart events.
+For each event it receives, it inserts or updates a record to a cart and cart_item table in Postgres.

-The schema of the tables are as follows:
+The schemas of the tables are as follows:

 `carts` Table
 ```sql